voiceflow/runtime-client-js/docs/advanced-usage.md

 ### `.getTrace()`

 Returns a list of traces representing the Voiceflow app's response.
-You can use this to manually access the response from a Voiceeflow app.
+You can use this to manually access the response from a Voiceflow app.
 However, we recommend using the event-system instead if you want to handle the response's data.

 ```js
 const response = context.getTrace();